-vote FOR all nominees; vote FOR one or more nominees and WITHHOLD your vote from the other nominees; or WITHHOLD your vote from all nominees.
-Votes tha t are withheld will not be included in the vote tally for the election of directors and will not affect the results of the
+vote FOR all nominees;

+vote FOR one or more nominees and WITHHOLD your vote from the other nominees; or

+WITHHOLD your vote from all nominees.

+Votes that are withheld will not be included in the vote tally for the election of directors and will not affect the results of the vote.

-Proposal 2-Advisory Vote on the Compensation Paid to Named Executive Officers
+Proposal 2- Non-Binding Advisory Vote on the Compensation Paid to Named Executive Officers